Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Getting to the Trailhead:

-From the Foothill Freeway (I-210) in La Canada, drive the Angeles Crest Highway (Hwy 2) north and east), about 41 miles to Islip Saddle, and continue another couple miles to mile marker 66.37, at a bend in the road.
+parking iconFrom the Foothill Freeway (I-210) in La Canada, drive the Angeles Crest Highway (Hwy 2) north and east, about 41 miles to Islip Saddle, and continue another couple miles to mile marker 66.37, at a bend in the road.
 If you're driving on Hwy 2 from the east, the mile maker is 66.38, a few miles past Dawson Saddle.
 There are turn-outs on both side of the road adjacent to a ravine.
 Park on either side.
 The trail begins on the left (east) side ravine.
-A National Forest Adventure Pass is required for parking.

 Trail Description:

 Take the informal use trail on the left side of the ravine under the shade of white fir and Jeffery pine.
 The easy-to-follow path proceeds in a southwest direction on the left bank.
 The climb is steep but not precarious.
 The patch of blue sky directly in front of you marks Windy Gap.
 When you reach a large fallen Jeffery Pine, you're almost there.
-After about a quarter mile from the highway, you'll arrive at Windy Gap, a major trail junction with routes heading all directions.
+After 0.2 mile from the highway, you'll arrive at Windy Gap, a major trail junction with routes heading all directions.

 Windy Gap

 From Windy Gap, take the trail that heads northwest, marked with a sign, "Mt.
-Islip 0.9."
+Islip 0.8" (which is incorrect; it should read 1.2).
 The trail contours the northeast slope of Mt.
-Islip.
-After about 0.2 mile, you come to a trail junction.
-If you continue straight you end up at Little Jimmy Trail Camp in 15 to 20 minutes.
-But instead, turn a sharp left (south).
+Islip's long, east ridge.
+After 0.2 mile, you come to a trail junction.
+If you continue straight you end up at Little Jimmy Trail Camp in about 0.3 mile.
+Instead, turn sharp left (south).
 The sign reads, "Mt.
-Islip 1.2" (Note, this is a discrepancy from the sign at Windy Gap.
+Islip 1.2" (which is incorrect and a discrepancy with the sign at Windy Gap; it should read 1.0.
 See Trail Notes below).
-After 3 or 4 minutes you reach Mt.
-Islip's east ridge with great views down into the Crystal Lake basin and beyond.
-This is the point at which the informal route straight up ridge from Windy Gap meets trail.
-The trail veers right (west) and traverses just below the ridge, first on the north side of the ridge, then on the south.
-After a few tenths of a mile, you reach a trail junction.
-If you continue straight you head down Islip's south ridge toward Crystal Lake.
-The sign reads.
-"Islip Ridge Trail | Big Cienega Trail .08 | Crystal Lake 4.7."
-But instead, veer right (north).
+In another 150 yards you reach the crest of Islip's east ridge with great views down into the Crystal Lake basin and beyond.
+This is the point at which a steep, informal route straight up ridge from Windy Gap meets the trail.
+Your trail now turns right (west) and traverses just below the ridge, first on the north side of the ridge, then on the south.
+After 1.0 mile from Windy Gap, you reach a trail junction.
+If you veer left (southwest), you descend to Islip's south ridge toward Crystal Lake (see South Route 2 below under Alternate routes).
+But instead, continue straight (west).
 The sign reads "Mt.
-Islip 0.1 | Little Jimmy Campground 1.1" (points back toward the trail you just came up).
-Follow the trail to the peak of Mt.
-Islip (8250').
+Islip 0.1" (which is incorrect, it should read 0.2).
+The sign also reads "Little Jimmy Campground 1.1" (pointing back toward the trail you just came up).
+Follow the trail 0.2 mile as it takes you circuitously to the summit of Mount Islip (8250').

 Mt.
 Islip